gerryhigh/UrbanAirship/README.md

-UrbanAirsip
+UrbanAirship
 ===========

-Xamarin bindings for Urbanairship
+Xamarin bindings for UrbanAirship